ColleagueRiley/OpenGL-Context-Creation/README.md

 To create an OpenGL pixel format using an attribute list, RGFW has a function that creates an attribute list, `RGFW_initFormatAttribs` for the pixel format.

-This function uses macros based on the target OS's API, supporting all of the APIs with a single-function.
+This function uses macros based on the target OS's API, supporting all of the APIs with a single function.

-For this tutorial I'll be sepearting an array for each OS rather than using one big array.
+For this tutorial, I'll be separating an array for each OS rather than using one big array.

 ```c
 linux: